giantswarm/docs/src/content/advanced/authentication-azure-ad/index.md

   main:
     parent: advanced
 user_questions:
-  - How can I use Azure Active Directory to authenticate cluster access?
+  - How can I use Azure Active Directory to authenticate workload cluster access?
-  - How to use OIDC for cluster authentication?
+  - How to use OIDC for workload cluster authentication?
 aliases:
   - /guides/authenticating-with-microsoft-azure-active-directory/
 owner: